FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 * Hotfix: When a critical bug in a production version must be resolved immediately, a 'hotfix' branch may be branched off from the corresponding tag on the 'master' branch that marks the production version.

-If you're new to git-flow, please take some time to read about it [in Driessen's post](http://nvie.com/posts/a-successful-git-branching-model/) or in [Atlassian's Guid](https://www.atlassian.com/git/tutorials/comparing-workflows#!workflow-gitflow)e.
+If you're new to git-flow, please take some time to read about it [in Driessen's post](http://nvie.com/posts/a-successful-git-branching-model/) or in [Atlassian's Guide](https://www.atlassian.com/git/tutorials/comparing-workflows#!workflow-gitflow).

 <br><br>
 ### **Jgit-flow (Maven plugin)**

 [JGit-Flow](https://bitbucket.org/atlassian/jgit-flow/wiki/Home) [maven plugin](https://mvnrepository.com/artifact/external.atlassian.jgitflow/jgitflow-maven-plugin) is a Java implementation of GitFlow, and like Jira, it was published by Atlassian.
-It was designed for releasing a maven-based project and includes many other useful features.
+It designs for releasing a maven-based project and includes many other useful features.

 jGit-flow provides the following git-flow basic functionality: